ethernitychain/op-geth-ern/README.md

 ## URI Verification

+## URI Verification

+This branch contains code for decoding transaction input data of blockchain transactions containing specific ERC721 & ERC1155 methods and publishing decoded information to a Pub/Sub topic.

-The modified OP-Geth node processes blockchain transactions, decodes transaction input data, and sends specific URIs & TokenIDs to a defined endpoint.
-The modifications involve additional functionality to decode transaction input data based on contract ABI and handle specific methods related to URIs.
+The modified OP-Geth node processes blockchain transactions, decodes transaction input data, and publishes specific URIs & TokenIDs.
+The main modification revolves around decoding transaction input data using an ABI, which specifies methods and parameters for smart contracts.
+The decoded information is then published to a Google Pub/Sub topic for further processing.

 ## Modifications

-The following modifications were made to the OP-Geth node:
+The following modifications were made to the OP-Geth node, specifically core/blockchain.go:

 - Modified the `writeBlockWithState` function to process transactions and decode input data in Blockchain.go
 - Implemented `decodeTransactionInputData` to decode transaction input data using the contract ABI in Blockchain.go.
-- Added `postDecodedInput` function to send the extracted Input data to a configured endpoint  in Blockchain.go.
+- Added `createPayload` function formats decoded transaction data into a JSON payload and publishes it to the configured Pub/Sub topic.
+- Added `publishMessage` function publishes a JSON payload to the Google Pub/Sub topic specified by `PUBSUB_TOPIC_ID`.
+- created `initPubSubClient` function to initializes a singleton instance of the Pub/Sub client (`pubSubClient`) using `createPubSubClient`.

 ## How It Works

 ### Reading ABI File

 It reads the ABI (Application Binary Interface) file to understand the contract's methods and input parameters.
 The path to the ABI file is set using the `ABI_FILE_PATH` environment variable.
 If this environment variable is not set, it will not be able to decode the transaction data.

 ### Decoding Input Data